-- (a) This Reference Services Schedule sets out the Tariff Classes, Customer Types/Categories and Reference Tariffs that apply for the Transportation Reference Service under this Access Arrangement, the Ancillary Reference Services and the Initial Chargeable Demand for existing Delivery Points at the Effective Date. - (b) A User must pay the Service Provider all charges applicable to the Transportation Reference Service provided based on the relevant Reference Tariff. - (c) The tables below set out the tariff charge components applicable to each ReferenceTariff. - (d) In addition, other charges are payable in accordance with the Reference Service Agreement.
+3 Initial Tariff Classes and Tariff charge components for the Reference Service

+- (a) A User must pay the Service Provider all charges applicable to the Reference Service provided based on the relevant Tariff Class. - (b) The tables below sets out the tariff charge components applicable to each Tariff Class. - (c) In addition, other charges are payable in accordance with the Reference Service Agreement. - (d) Volume Tariffs